-The goal of the resident killer whale recovery strategy is to:

-Ensure the long-term viability of resident killer whale populations by achieving and maintaining demographic conditions that preserve their reproductive potential, genetic variation, and cultural continuity2.
+The goal of the Resident Killer Whale recovery strategy is to: "ensure the long-term viability of Resident Killer Whale populations by achieving and maintaining demographic conditions that preserve their reproductive potential, genetic variation, and cultural continuity1".

 In order to achieve this goal, four principal objectives have been identified.
-These include:
+They are:

-Objective 1: Ensure that resident killer whales have an adequate and accessible food supply to allow recovery.
+Objective 1: ensure that Resident Killer Whales have an adequate and accessible food supply to allow recovery

-Objective 2: Ensure that chemical and biological pollutants do not prevent the recovery of resident killer whale populations.
+Objective 2: ensure that chemical and biological pollutants do not prevent the recovery of Resident Killer Whale populations

-Objective 3: Ensure that disturbance from human activities does not prevent the recovery of resident killer whales.
+Objective 3: ensure that disturbance from human activities does not prevent the recovery of Resident Killer Whales

-Objective 4: Protect critical habitat for resident killer whales and identify additional areas for critical habitat designation and protection.
+Objective 4: protect critical habitat for Resident Killer Whales and identify additional areas for critical habitat designation and protection